Peer Worker - Carer ICYMHS CAT

 • A strong understanding of the Victorian public mental health system.

-• At least 2-3 years’ experience working as a carer Peer Worker/Lived Experience role in Emergency Departments or Crisis Assessment teams.
+• Experience working as a carer Peer Worker/Lived Experience role in Emergency Departments or Crisis Assessment teams.

 • Knowledge of carer peer support principles, with a commitment to providing support from a mutual perspective, sharing lived experiences to inspire hope.